smutluuuu/hubx-case/README.md

 docker compose up
 ```

-Step 4: You can check the server is running with this request
+Step 4: You can check if the server is running or not.

 ```bash
 http://localhost:4000/books